K-Coll/mp2-musical-guess-quiz/README.md

 4. It seems as though the How to Play Modal would not work with the introduction of Bootstrap.
 I am unsure as to why Bootstrap affected the modal, and with more time, I would have researched this to fix it.
 Therefore, I made the decision to remove Bootstrap from the project in order to showcase the skills I learnt to create a Modal using JavaScript, instead of using the inbuilt Modal within Bootstrap itself.

 5. The question counter would not reset back to 1 when the quiz had ended and the Play Again button had been clicked to initiate a new quiz.
 I reviewed my code as I had added an if statement which resets the question counter - when it gets to question ten, start again at question 1.
 What I hadn’t realised was, I only had 4 questions in the array as a test case.
 Once I added in more questions into the array, so there was 10 questions overall, the question counter worked as it should.

+6. I tried to add the feature of Emailjs in a seperate github repo I use as a test environment.
+However, I could not make this work; I created the form and connect the JS script.
+When I clicked the "Send Message" button to connect the form, nothing happened.
+The form was not submitted and I did not recieve an email.
+I did not have time before the deadline to delve into this deeper, so therefore it was abandoned and not implemented into the final project submission.
+I really would like to learn more about this in the future.

 ## Technologies Used